-The JDAIM 2021 Community Without Walls Partners are committed to making this JDAIM the most far-reaching call to action to date.
-With an enduring commitment toward supporting people with disabilities, mental health conditions and allies to be full participants in all life domains, including faith community participation, these organizations have embraced innovation and provide free resources for JDAIM.
+JDAIM 2022 will be the most far-reaching call to action to date.
+With an enduring commitment toward supporting people with disabilities, mental health conditions and allies to be full participants in all of life domains, including faith community participation, these organizations have embraced innovation and provide free resources for JDAIM.

-As you go through the Community Without Walls Partner pages, look for ways to engage your organization or community in the many offerings.
+Look for ways to engage your organization or community in the many offerings.
 You'll find webinars, discussions, entertainment, and free resources during JDAIM.